royaloakonshore/simplified/docs/03-user-business-flows.md

 This document details key user and business process flows within the ERP system.

 **Current Context & Progress:**
 The application has established user flows for core operations like login, profile updates (now robustly handles password changes and profile info updates), inventory item creation (basic, SKU handling fixed for orders), sales order creation and confirmation, invoicing from orders, and Finvoice export.
 The system uses tRPC for backend mutations and queries, with NextAuth for authentication.
 Recent work focused on build stabilization, resolving numerous type errors (all known type errors in `invoice.ts` and `inventory.ts` are fixed), and ensuring VAT calculations are correct (using `InventoryItem.defaultVatRatePercent` with a fallback to company-level default VAT when creating invoices from orders).
 The settings page now gracefully handles cases where company settings haven't been created. **The inventory item forms and backend now support directly editable `quantityOnHand` (with transaction generation) and new fields: `leadTimeDays`, `vendorSku`, `vendorItemName`.** Several UI enhancements for tables (customers) have been made, and a basic Kanban board for production exists.

+**Multi-tenancy foundations have been implemented, including: a Company Switcher allowing users to belong to multiple companies and switch their active context; functionality for Global Admins to create new users and associate them with the admin's active company; and functionality for Global Admins to create new companies (tenants), automatically becoming a member and setting it as their active company.
+These features leverage a many-to-many relationship between Users and Companies, an `activeCompanyId` on the User model, and a `companyProtectedProcedure` for data scoping.**

 The build is currently passing and no type errors are reported by `npx tsc --noEmit`.

 ## 1. Core Entities & Lifecycle